gravitational/teleport/rfd/0131-adminitrative-actions-mfa.md

 - `tctl rm/create/edit`
 - `tctl users add/rm/reset`
-- Adding a node from the WebUI
+- Enrolling a new resource from the WebUI (Teleport Discover)
 - Modifying a role from the WebUI
+- Modifying a cloud upgrade window (at https://<tenant>.teleport.sh/web/support)

 #### Usage Event Creation